 During this time, there was one injury that led me down the path I currently tread.
 I had been dealing with a chronic injury in my shoulder for years.
 Although both yoga and meditation helped to ease and relieve the pain, I needed something more.
 I decided to pursue a more direct approach to healing through massage therapy.
 After 1 session I had both increased range of motion and decreased pain in my shoulder.
 I was hooked.
 A few months later I was enrolled at the Bancroft School of Massage Therapy where I learned firsthand how to help manage and improve chronic pain conditions.
 I learned a variety of techniques, including Swedish, deep tissue, and sports massage.
 I am continually fascinated with the complexity and inter-connectivity of the human body.
 Most recently, I completed a cadaver lab at the University of Rhode Island.
 This immersion into the human anatomy allowed me to see below the skin.
 I gained an even deeper understanding and awe of the intricacies of the human body.
 When I’m not massaging or teaching yoga, you can find me rock climbing, hiking, reading, fermenting, gardening or drinking tea.

 - 200-hour yoga teacher certification – Inbound School of Yoga

 - 300-hour yoga certification – Down Under School of Yoga

-- Licensed Massage Therapist – Bancroft School of Massage Therapy
+- 720-hour massage therapy certification – Bancroft School of Massage Therapy

 - Member of the American Massage Therapy Association